joshytheprogrammer/hashnode-posts/cl6mo4ekl03qtj2nv6i4sfzyt.md

 ### Self closing tags

 Not all elements require end tags.
 Elements like the image tag, do not require closing tag.
 These are called self closing tags.
-Other self closing tags are ->
+Other self closing tags are -&gt;

 ```html
 <area />